AMWA-TV/nmos-parameter-registers/README.md

 New parameter registers may be added in the future as required by AMWA NMOS specifications.

-General Procedures and Criteria common to all registers are given [here](common/)
+### General Procedures and Criteria

+There are a number of procedures and criteria that are common to all registers.
+These are documented [here](common/).

 For more information about AMWA, NMOS and the Networked Media Incubator, please refer to http://amwa.tv/.